MicrosoftDocs/entra-docs/docs/global-secure-access/reference-current-known-limitations.md

 #### Geolocation of source IP address
 For network traffic that is tunneled to the cloud service, the application server (website) detects the connection's source IP as the edge's IP address (and not as the user-device's IP address).
 This scenario might affect services that rely on geolocation.
 > [!TIP]
-> For Office 365 and Entra to detect the device's true source IP, consider enabling [Source IP restoration](how-to-source-ip-restoration.md).
+> For Office 365 and Microsoft Entra to detect the device's true source IP, consider enabling [Source IP restoration](how-to-source-ip-restoration.md).

 #### Virtualization support with UTM
 - If the network is in **bridged** mode and Global Secure Access client is installed on the host machine: